-SOMMI Study

-- Specific Aims: - Determine whether the SRA-FV can be scored reliably on the SOMMI population. - Develop supplementary scoring guidance and training to facilitate the reliable application of the SRA-FV to the SOMMI population. - 3 Develop SOMMI norms for the SRA-FV. - Identify groupings of criminogenic needs within the SOMMI population (and whether they have needs that are unique to this population). - 5 Explore whether acute symptoms have a moderating or worsening effect on existing criminogenic needs.
+SOMMI Study Specific Aims: Determine whether the SRA-FV can be scored 1 reliably on the SOMMI population.
+Develop supplementary scoring guidance and training to facilitate the reliable application of the SRA-FV to the SOMMI population.
+2 Develop SOMMI norms for the SRA-FV.
+3 Identify groupings of criminogenic needs within 4 the SOMMI population (and whether they have needs that are unique to this population).
+Explore whether acute symptoms have a 5 moderating or worsening effect on existing criminogenic needs.

-Child Pornography and Likelihood of Contact Abuse: A Comparison Between Contact Child Sexual Offenders and Noncontact Offenders

-Sexual Abuse: A Journal of Research and Treatment 25(4) 370-395 © The Author(s) 2012 Reprints and permissions: sagepub.com/journalsPermissions.nav DOI: 10.1177/1079063212464398 sax.sagepub.com
+Child Pornography and Likelihood of Contact Abuse: A Comparison Between Contact Child Sexual Offenders and Noncontact Offenders Sexual Abuse: A Journal of Research and Treatment 25(4) 370-395 © The Author(s) 2012 Reprints and permissions: sagepub.com/journalsPermissions.nav DOI: 10.1177/1079063212464398 sax.sagepub.com

-Matthew L. Long^{1,2}, Laurence A. Alison2, and Michelle A. McManus2
+Matthew L. Long, Laurence A. Alison, and Michelle A. McManus

 This study examined a sample of 120 adult males convicted of offences involving indecent images of children (IIOC); 60 had a previous contact child sexual offence (dual offenders) and 60 had no evidence of an offence against a child.
 Analyses explored socio-demographic characteristics, previous convictions, and access to children.
 Of the 120 offenders, a subsample of 60 offenders (30 dual offenders and 30 non-contact) were further examined in terms of the quantity of IIOC, types of IIOC, and offending behavior.
 The study found the two offender groups could be discriminated by previous convictions, access to children, the number, proportion, and type of IIOC viewed.
 The IIOC preferences displayed within their possession differentiated dual offenders from non-contact IIOC offenders.
-Within group comparisons of the dual offenders differentiated sadistic rapists from sexual penetrative and sexual touching offenders.
+Within group comparisons of the dual offenders.
 The paper suggests there may be a homology between IIOC possession, victim selection, and offending behavior.
 Implications for law enforcement are discussed in terms of likelihood of contact offending and assisting in investigative prioritization.